 She has a BS from Cornell University in Natural Resources with a focus on Sustainable Agriculture Education and her Master’s degree from Tufts’ Friedman School of Nutrition Science and Policy, in Agriculture, Food and the Environment.
 From past work with farmers, gardeners, consumers, and growing food of her own, she is passionate about connecting people to good food.

-In his role as Chief Development Officer, Tim oversees all fundraising events, including Pie in the Sky and LifeSavor, and directs the effort to secure corporate and foundation grants as well as individual donors.
+In his role as Chief Development Officer, Tim oversees all fundraising, which includes Major Gifts, Events (Pie in the Sky and LifeSavor), and Grants from corporate and foundation partners.
+He also supports the work of the Board of Directors and is the staff lead for the Board of Advisors, our two leadership volunteer boards.
 He has led Community Servings through two major capital campaigns, and is responsible for the agency’s online presence, print communications, and press.